4989.82.

 (B) Providing guidance, therapeutic strategies, or interventions designed to achieve mental health outcomes.

-disorder.
-“Psychotherapy services” does not include religious counseling or peer support.
+does not include religious counseling or peer support.

-(h) “Religious counseling” means counseling provided by clergy members, pastoral counselors, or other religious leaders acting within the scope of their religious duties if the services are explicitly faith based and are not represented as clinical mental health services or psychotherapy services.
+(i) “Religious counseling” means counseling provided by clergy members, pastoral counselors, or other religious leaders acting within the scope of their religious duties if the services are explicitly faith based and are not represented as clinical mental health services or psychotherapy services.

-licensed professional in the delivery of psychotherapy services that do not involve psychotherapeutic communication and that are not administrative support.
+(j) “Supplementary support” means tasks performed to assist a licensed professional in the delivery of psychotherapy services that do not involve psychotherapeutic communication and that are not administrative support.
 “Supplementary support” includes, but is not limited to, any of the following:

-(1) Preparing and maintaining patient or client records, including
+(1) Preparing and maintaining patient or client records, including psychotherapy and progress notes.

 (3) Identifying and organizing external resources or referrals for patient or client use.

-artificial intelligence tools that assist licensed professionals with documentation, workflow management, or other functions that enhance clinical capacity, provided the licensed professional maintains responsibility for all clinical decisions and communications.
+licensed professionals with documentation, workflow management, or other functions that enhance clinical capacity, provided the licensed professional maintains responsibility for all clinical decisions and communications.

-(j) “Triage or screening” means the assessment of an individual’s health concerns and symptoms for the purpose of determining the urgency, clinical nature, or appropriate level of the individual’s need for psychotherapy services.
+(k) “Triage or screening” means the assessment of an individual’s health concerns and symptoms for the purpose of determining the urgency, clinical nature, or appropriate level of the individual’s need for psychotherapy services.

 4989.84.